rory-little/rory-little.github.io/_posts/2020-06-17-automata_rust_1.md

 There are several ways that automata can be sped up, but our approach is too abstracted to make much use of them.

 We will explore an approach that tries to address these issues in the [next post]().

+---

+All code in this post may be found [on GitHub]().
+Thank you for reading!